The Process Of Writing A Song

 Who Should Read This Article About Song Writing Process?

-Motivation For Using A Song Writing Process
+Motivation For Using A Songwriting Process

 There are many factors that contribute to the success of a song.
 Not everything is within the scope of the songwriter, but the foundation of a successful song, is the song itself.
 It is the one part of the process of taking a song from an idea to being a successful it song that is completely under the control of the songwriter.
 True, there are songs that achieve a degree of success due in the main part to marketing and hype, plus large numbers of fans for an existing artist performing that song, but such success tends to be short lived.
 There are always exceptions.

 Listeners care about the end result.
-They don't care if the writer grew trees and re-invented paper and ink to do it.
+They don’t care if the writer grew trees and re-invented paper and ink to do it.
 Nor do they care whether you used a rhyming dictionary, or if you prefer to sweat as you try and pull words from the vocabulary stored in your head.
-What has been repeatedly demonstrated is that they care about music that moves them, that they connect to.
+What has been repeatedly demonstrated is that they care about words and music that move them, that they connect to.
 Songs that can mean something to them, the listener.
-Some listeners do want to think the song meant something to the writer, but most don't hold that as a strong opinion.
+Some listeners do want to think the song meant something to the writer, but most don’t hold that as a strong opinion.
 They want to be entertained and engaged.

 They also want to share the music they like with others with similar tastes as a validation and ego boost if nothing else.

-The Drawbacks Of Not Using a Song Writing Process
+The Drawbacks Of Not Using a Songwriting Process

 We use informal methods to do things all the time.
 It is second nature and ingrained in most things we do.
 However it takes effort and discipline to use a formal process.